Rerigferl/com.tsk.ide.vscode/README.md

 ### Streamlined Configuration Setup and Customization

 The com.tsk.ide.vscode package presents a proficient solution designed for streamlined integration of Visual Studio Code with Unity.
-This package significantly simplifies the setup process by generating essential configuration files, namely `.editorconfig`.
+This package significantly simplifies the setup process by generating essential configuration files, namely `settings.json`, `.editorconfig`, `.code-workspace`, and `launch.json`.
 This conserves valuable time and boosts your efficiency by minimizing the potential for setup errors.

 To utilize this feature, navigate to `Preferences > External Tools > Generate config files for:` and select the appropriate options to create the configuration files.
 After this, merely click on the `Regenerate` button.